tsunami416604/azure-docs.hu-hu/articles/active-directory/users-groups-roles/groups-update-rule.md

 ---
-title: Dinamikus csoport szabályának frissítése és kezelése – Azure Active Directory | Microsoft Docs
+title: Update and manage a dynamic group rule and troubleshoot membership - Azure Active Directory | Microsoft Docs
-description: Csoporttagság-szabály létrehozása a Azure Portalban, ellenőrzési állapot.
+description: How to create a group membership rule in the Azure portal, check status.
 services: active-directory
 documentationcenter: ''
 author: curtand